Kaitlyn Bristowe Explains Why She’s Freezing Her Eggs Before Her Wedding

 Kaitlyn’s fiancé is in full support of the egg-freezing move.
 In the GMA interview, Bristowe said Shawn’s role in the decision was “crucial” and that she couldn’t have gone through the procedure without his support.

-After her procedure, Booth posted a photo of Kaitlyn taking a nap and he captioned it by saying he’s proud of her for “taking control of our future.”
+After her procedure, Booth posted a photo of Kaitlyn taking a nap, and he captioned it by saying he’s proud of her for “taking control of our future.”
 Booth also gave a shout out to the couple’s nurse at Ova Egg Freezing, Chris Soules’ former Bachelor fiancée, Whitney Bischoff.

 Behind the scenes at OVA Egg Freezing Specialty Center with @whitb624 and @kaitlynbristowe.
 More about Kaitlyn's #eggfreezing journey coming soon. ????#makeOVAyourfuture